WE (L) COME BACK TO PUGLIA

 Which airport is best?

-If the ticket cost and departure/arrival time makes little difference and you are hiring a car consider:
+Subject to cost and flight availability, if you are hiring a car consider:

 1. Where in Puglia is your destination?

-Salento airport is closer to Alberobello than the most straightforward route from Bari airport and even the quickest route from Bari airport is slower than the journey from Brindisi (but only just).
+By car Salento airport is closer to Alberobello than Bari airport.
+Even in moderate traffic the most straightforward route from Bari airport takes slightly longer than from Brindisi.

 By journey time Bari airport is better suited for destinations north of Monopoli.
 Destinations south of Monopoli will be quicker from Salento airport.